Written by Yoppie

 Period blood is known for being bright red, so this is pretty average, and indicates a steady flow of fresh blood.
 At the beginning and middle of your period you will likely see bright red blood, and possibly some darker red towards the end.

 Very vividly bright red blood, if it is particularly heavy or accompanied by clots (where the blood comes out in lumps), can sometimes be a sign of polyps or fibroids.
-These are non-cancerous growths that can occur in the uterus and cause women to experience a heavy flow throughout their cycle, and possibly even pain.
-If you experience any pain or believe something is abnormal about your cycle, always chat to your GP so they can make sure everything is A-OK.
+These are non-cancerous growths that can occur in the uterus and cause women to experience a heavy flow during their period, and possibly even pain.
+If you experience untoward pain or believe something is abnormal about your cycle, always chat to your GP so they can make sure everything is A-OK.

 Dark red blood is also nothing to worry about, and is very common, especially when you first wake up in the morning.
 This is because when you have been lying down for a while the blood collects, ready to be expelled when you stand upright.
 The darkness in colour simply means the blood has oxidised inside the uterus, and you are more likely to notice dark red blood when your period cycle is coming to an end - this is ‘old blood’ leaving the body.